Joseba09/RepositoryTest1/README.md

 # RepositoryTest1
-This is a test to learn how to use GitHub
+This is a test to learn how to use _GitHub_

+Joseba Hernandez, Iker Jauregi and Jon Unzalu are on this repository